Yandex Cloud

 ZooKeeper uses the consensus algorithm: it keeps on running as long as most ZooKeeper hosts are healthy.

 A cluster with three ZooKeeper hosts, on the other hand, is fault-tolerant.
 When one of its hosts is down or under maintenance, the cluster remains operational.
-Therefore, three is the minimum recommended number of ZooKeeper hosts per a Managed Service for ClickHouse® cluster.
+Therefore, three is the minimum recommended number of ZooKeeper hosts per Managed Service for ClickHouse® cluster.

 Moving and restoring a clusterMoving and restoring a cluster

-Is database host backup enabled by default?Is database host backup enabled by default?
+Are database host backups enabled by default?Are database host backups enabled by default?

-When are backups performed?
-Is a database cluster available during backup?When are backups performed?
-Is a database cluster available during backup?
+When does a backup run?
+Is a database cluster available during backups?When does a backup run?
+Is a database cluster available during backups?

-Clusters remain fully accessible during the backup window.
+Clusters remain fully available during the backup window.

 Can I delete a backup?Can I delete a backup?